alienfractal/flameboiler/flameboilerplate/README.md

-# coolorburn
+# flutter boiler plate

-A new Flutter project.
+A new Flutter Flame project.

 ## Getting Started